coolbutuseless/eventloop/README.md

     -   Probably a better way to do this sanely, but it works OK for now (This was almost the title for this talk)

+## Put it all together

+-   Initialise a fast graphics device with double buffering: x11 with ‘dbcairo’
+-   Disable antialiasing, disable displaylist
+-   Setup event handlers for keys + mouse
+    -   information about events is stored in an environment
+-   Use the users supplied function as part of the onIdle callback
+-   The actual onIdle callback
+    -   updates frame number
+    -   calculates FPS over last N frames
+    -   gets any events from the keyboard and mouse and adds them as variables in the environment of the user’s function
+    -   calls the users callback function
+    -   adds a delay (if necessary) to keep to the required FPS

+Insert here an animated or multi-page schematic showing the state of the system, what happens when a user presses a key

 ## Examples

+Show captured mp4s of these.
+Too risky to do live!

 -   Starfield
 -   Game of life